llabiod/RSDE/README.md

 # RSDE
 # Regularized Spectral Data Embedding

-RSDE (an Matlab package)
+RSDE (an Matlab package), Matlab version : Matlab R2016b

 # Usage Example: learning embedding B and clustering G from the Jaffe dataset

-%% Run RSDE

-% Matlab version : Matlab R2016b

 %%The Jaffe dataset is avaible in folder "Data" of the RSDE repository